opentok/opentok-android-sdk-samples/Basic-Video-Chat-ConnectionService_FCM/README.md

 ### Example of JSON data

 The data sent between endpoints its customiseable.
-It should contain the FCM token of the receiver, it can contain values for a notification and any other values under "data".
+It should contain the FCM token of the receiver, it can contain values for a notification message and any additional values under "data".

 ```json
 {
    "message": {